-PROS serves as a single point of data entry for storing and accessing complete police occurrence information.
-Capable of adapting to future technologies, it will also be able to meet evolving policing needs.
 PROS is designed to improve information sharing and system integration among criminal justice community partners.
-A key integrating system, PROS is a building block of the Canada Public Safety Information Network (CPSIN), a national network of partners mandated to improve electronic information exchange within the criminal justice and law enforcement communities.
-Nationally, the RCMP, including 'L' Division use PROS as their RMS.
+A key integrating system, PROS is a building block of the Canada Public Safety Information Network (CPSIN), a national network of partners mandated to improve electronic information exchange within the criminal justice and law enforcement communities.Nationally, the RCMP, including 'L' Division use PROS as their RMS.

-Civilian staff at SPD manually enter incident data into PROS from officers' paper reports after each call for service has been completed.
-This is necessary because the department does not have a CAD system to automatically upload incident conclusion details into PROS.
+Civilian staff at SPS manually enter incident data into PROS from officers' paper reports after each call for service has been completed.
+This is necessary because SPS does not have a CAD system to automatically upload incident conclusion details into PROS.

-KPS staff populate PROS indirectly, as their dispatching is performed using CIIDS by the RCMP OCC.
+KPS populates PROS indirectly, as their dispatching is performed using CIIDS by the RCMP OCC.
 When the 'L' Division dispatcher closes each KPS call for service, the incident details in CIIDS will automatically pre-populate a corresponding PROS RMS record.
 While KPS members still receive their dispatch details via voice radio (they have no mobile devices) and complete paper reports, the manual data-entry of each paper incident report into PROS by KPS staff will be more efficient because the basic incident information (caller name, location, incident type, incident disposition) will already have been automatically pre-populated in PROS.